On 27 January Prodrive commemorates the 30th anniversary of its very first event, the Qatar Rally, which it also won with the Porsche 911 SC RS.

 Work continues on the development of the new MINI Countryman-based World Rally Car and in July it is officially announced that Prodrive will return to the World Rally Championship with MINI in 2011.
 At the Frankfurt Motorshow in September, the new MINI John Cooper Works WRC is revealed to the world’s press and the first test car shakes down at Prodrive’s test track in Warwickshire.
 It is soon announced that British driver, Kris Meeke, will drive for the team, following in the footsteps of fellow Northern Irishman, Paddy Hopkirk, who won the Monte Carlo Rally for Mini in 1964.

 The Aston Martin DBR1-2 returns to Le Mans, but with no performance balancing with the diesels, the team aims to be the fastest petrol car.
-In the end the 007 car finishes sixth.
+In the end the 007 car finishes fifth.

 In September, at the Silverstone round of the Le Mans Series, Prodrive announces that it is developing the AMR-One, an all-new petrol powered LMP1 car for the new ACO Le Mans regulations in 2011.